 Shorebird of the Week: April 19, 2012.

 Major League debut: September 23, 2012.
-Never before had a Shorebird of the Week made it to The Show in the season he was originally picked, but Dylan Bundy defied the odds and made the big leagues in his first full professional season.
-He’s the first Shorebird (excepting rehab stints) who played for both Delmarva and Baltimore in the same season since Jim Hoey in 2006.
+Never before had a Shorebird of the Week made it to the Show in the season he was originally picked, but Dylan Bundy defied the odds and made the big leagues in his first full professional season.
+He was the first Shorebird (excepting rehab stints) to play for both Delmarva and Baltimore in the same season since Jim Hoey in 2006.

-But go back to the 26 in a row he set down to begin his career with Delmarva, or the 30 innings he pitched here and allowed zero earned runs.
+But go back to the 26 in a row he set down to begin his career with Delmarva, or the 30 innings he pitched here, allowing zero earned runs.
 (Only five hits and two walks, along with two unearned runs, blemished his record here.)
 At Frederick he was 6-3 in 12 starts, allowing 48 hits in 57 innings while striking out 66.
 Bowie presented a bit of a challenge, though, as Dylan was 2-0 in 3 starts, but allowed 6 earned runs in 16 2/3 innings, striking out 13 but walking eight.
-It’s probable that Dylan isn’t quite through with the minors yet, but probably is only a half-season to perhaps next September away.
+At that point, it was figured that Dylan wasn’t quite through with the minors yet, but was only a half-season to perhaps the next September away.

 Shorebird of the Week: July 2, 2009.